 For the past few weeks, I’ve been trying to build the poor-man’s remote console with a Raspberry Pi 4.
 The keyboard part works great over the network:

 Displaying video from the target machine is trickier, but I have it working now with about 1 second of latency.
 Here’s what that looks like:

 Right now, the video appears in a separate window, but I’m working on embedding it directly in the webpage.

 I’m writing a blog post that will explain everything in more detail, but if you want to peek at the source code, it’s public though not fully documented yet:

 - key-mime-pi: Web server for forwarding keystrokes to the Raspberry Pi’s virtual keyboard device.

 - ansible-role-key-mime-pi: An Ansible role for configuring the Pi’s USB gadget functionality (so it can mimic a keyboard) and for installing the web server as a systemd service.

 I’m considering selling pre-configured kits for around $180.
-If you’d be interested in purchasing one, sign up for my notification list here:
+If you’d be interested in purchasing one, visit:

 Here are some brief updates on projects that I still maintain but are not the primary focus of my development: